OlyCode/WeakCrypt-Python-Example/README.md

-WeakCrypt Python Example is a simple program that demonstrates encrypted using an iterated SHA256 hash as a stream cypher.
+WeakCrypt Python Example is a simple program that demonstrates encryption using an iterated SHA256 hash as a stream cypher.
 WeakCrypt's diminutive title refers to the fact that cryptography is easy to do wrong.
-Using a secure hash algorithm as a stream cypher is not necessarily the best idea.
+Using a secure hash algorithm as a stream cypher is not necessarily a cryptographically secure technique.